-There is no rescue therapy to reverse the AEs observed with PF-07321332, ritonavir or carbamazepine; standard medical supportive care must be provided to manage the AEs.
+There is no rescue therapy to reverse the AEs observed with PF-07321332 or ritonavir.
+For dabigatran, the specific reversal agent (idarucizumab) is available.
+Standard medical supportive care must be provided to manage the AEs.

 7. DISCONTINUATION OF STUDY INTERVENTION AND PARTICIPANT DISCONTINUATION/WITHDRAWAL